joan-s/n-grams/n-grams.md

 ### Practical issues

-- In practice it's better to use trigrams, 4-grams than bigrams. <span style="color:blue">Why ?</span>
+- In practice it's better to use trigrams, 4-grams than bigrams. <span style="color:green">Why ?</span>

 - For trigrams you need to do like $P(\text{{\tt restaurant}} \,|\, \text{{\tt <s><s>}})$ = probability that $\tt{restaurant}$ is first word of a sentence, etc.